 If you are one of the many Americans without insurance coverage, you still can get the help you need to get free from the grasp of addiction.
 Many treatment centers accept credit cards, offer payment plans, and even offer scholarships or grants for people who meet certain income guidelines.
 Lack of insurance is no reason to lack hope for a healthier, sober tomorrow.

-Using Our Helpline to Determine Your Options for Opiate Addiction Rehab with Aetna Insurance
+Determine Your Options for Opiate Addiction Rehab with Aetna Insurance

 Aetna may cover multiple rehab treatments if you find yourself in need of treatment again after your initial stay.
 The level of coverage may depend on certain factors, such as the particular plan you are subscribed to, your insurance deductible, and how soon after the last treatment that the new treatment is being sought.